fengrujie0721/Exoplanet-Exploration/README.md

 # Exoplanet Exploration

 A planet-hunting mission is to discover hidden planets outside of our solar system.
-A machine learning model is created to classify candidate exoplanets based on raw dataset.
+3 machine learning models are created to classify candidate exoplanets based on raw dataset.

 1. Preprocess the data: